ToniWestbrook/paraview-granite/README.md

 The Granite Plugin for ParaView is designed to provide interoperability between the ParaView/VTK framework and the UNH Granite Scientific Database System.
 It extends ParaView by providing multi-featured Reader and Writer modules to accomplish this functionality.

+Example images and videos can be seen at the [author's blog](http://www.toniwestbrook.com/archives/818).

 Specific features are as follows:

   1. Reader
     1. Opens standard Granite XFDL files to visualize uniform rectilinear data